Genialqua/simple_shell/README.md

 More information

-Sodash is a simple shell unix command interpreter that is part of the alx low level programming module at Alx Software Engineering School and is intended to emulate the basics sh shell.
-All the information given in this README is based on the sodash and bash man (1) pages.
+Smashe is a simple shell unix command interpreter that is part of the alx low level programming module at Alx Software Engineering School and is intended to emulate the basics sh shell.
+All the information given in this README is based on the smashe and bash man (1) pages.